Apostille USA

 What Is the Process for Obtaining an Apostille?

 If you plan on using an FBI background check for legal purposes abroad, you may need to obtain an apostille.
 This is a form of authentication that verifies the validity of the document and its issuer.
+Apostille services are also commonly used for business documents required for international purposes.
 But how exactly do you obtain an apostille for your FBI background check?
 In this section, we will break down the process into four simple steps, from determining the correct authority for apostille to receiving the final document.
 Understanding this process will ensure that your FBI background check is properly apostilled for use in foreign countries.

 Step 1: Determine the Correct Authority for Apostille